Evo Morales: 2005 election

-In March 2005, Mesa resigned, citing the pressure of Morales and the cocalero roadblocks and riots.
-Amid fears of civil war, Eduardo Rodríguez Veltzé became president of a transitional government, preparing Bolivia for a general election in December 2005.
-Hiring the Peruvian Walter Chávez as its campaign manager, the MAS electoral campaign was based on Salvador Allende's successful campaign in the 1970 Chilean presidential election.
-Measures were implemented to institutionalize the party structure, giving it greater independence from the social movement; this was done to allow Morales and other MAS leaders to respond quickly to new developments without the lengthy process of consulting the bases, and to present a more moderate image away from the bases' radicalism.
-Although he had initially hoped for a female running mate, Morales eventually chose Marxist intellectual Álvaro García Linera as his vice-presidential candidate, with some Bolivian press speculating as to a romantic relationship between the two.
-MAS' primary opponent was Jorge Quiroga and his center-right Social and Democratic Power, whose campaign was centered in Santa Cruz and which advocated continued neo-liberal reform; Quiroga accused Morales of promoting the legalization of cocaine and being a puppet for Venezuela.
+In March 2005, Mesa resigned, citing the pressure of the protests.
+Amid fears of civil war, Eduardo Rodríguez Veltzé became president of a transitional government, preparing Bolivia for a general election in December.
+MAS's electoral campaign was based on Salvador Allende's successful campaign in the 1970 Chilean presidential election, with Morales choosing Marxist intellectual Álvaro García Linera as his vice-presidential candidate.
+Measures were implemented to give the party greater independence from the social movement, thereby moderating its public image and allowing Morales' team to respond quickly to developments without the lengthy process of consulting the social base.

-With a turnout of 84.5%, the election saw Morales gain 53.7% of the vote, while Quiroga came second with 28.6%; Morales' was the first victory with an absolute majority in Bolivia for 40 years and the highest national vote percentage of any presidential candidate in South American history.
-Given that he was the sixth self-described leftist president to be elected in South America since 1998, his victory was identified as part of the broader regional pink tide.
-Becoming president-elect, Morales was widely described as Bolivia's first indigenous leader, at a time when around 62% of the population identified as indigenous; political analysts therefore drew comparisons with the election of Nelson Mandela to the South African Presidency in 1994.
-This resulted in widespread excitement among the indigenous people in the Americas, particularly those of Bolivia.
-His election caused concern among the country's wealthy and landowning classes, who feared state expropriation and nationalisation of their property, as well as far-right groups, who said it would spark a race war.
-He traveled to Cuba to spend time with Castro, before going to Venezuela, and then on tour to Europe, China, and South Africa; significantly, he avoided the U.S. In January 2006, Morales attended an indigenous spiritual ceremony at Tiwanaku where he was crowned Apu Mallku (Supreme Leader) of the Aymara, receiving gifts from indigenous peoples across South America and thanking the goddess Pachamama for his victory.
+Morales's main opponent was Jorge Quiroga, whose campaign centered in Santa Cruz; Quiroga accused Morales of promoting cocaine and being a puppet for Venezuela.
+With a turnout of 84.5%, the election saw Morales gain 53.7% of the vote to Quiroga's 28.6%; Morales's was the first victory with an absolute majority in Bolivia for 40 years.
+It was also the highest national vote percentage of any presidential candidate in South American history.
+As the sixth self-described leftist president elected in South America since 1998, his victory was identified as part of the broader regional pink tide.

+Becoming president-elect, Morales was widely described as Bolivia's first Indigenous American leader, at a time when around 62% of the population identified as indigenous; political analysts drew comparisons with the 1994 election of Nelson Mandela in South Africa.
+There was much excitement among Indigenous American communities, but Bolivia's wealthier and land-owning classes feared state expropriations of their property.
+Morales traveled to Cuba, Venezuela, Europe, China, and South Africa, before being crowned Apu Mallku (Supreme Leader) of the Aymara at a January 2006 ceremony in Tiwanaku.
+There he received gifts from Indigenous peoples across South America and thanked the goddess Pachamama for his victory.